flatironinstitute/fi-slurm-utils/README.md

    ├──cascadelake               2/   2 │                    │   288/   288 │                    │
    └──cooperlake                2/   2 │                    │   192/   192 │                    │
 ```
-Some rows were removed to keep this example short.
+Some rows were removed to keep this example brief.

 ## Overview